Hydroxylamine

 Hydroxylamine (also known as hydroxyammonia) is an inorganic compound with the chemical formula NH2OH|auto=1.
 The compound exists as hygroscopic colorless crystals.
-Hydroxylamine is almost always provided and used as an aqueous solution or more often as one of its salts such as hydroxylammonium sulfate, a water-soluble solid.
+Hydroxylamine is almost always provided and used as either an aqueous solution or, more often, as one of its salts, such as hydroxylammonium sulfate, a water-soluble solid.

 Hydroxylamine and its salts are consumed almost exclusively to produce Nylon-6.
 The oxidation of NH3 to hydroxylamine is a step in biological nitrification.

 History

 Hydroxylamine was first prepared as hydroxylammonium chloride in 1865 by the German chemist Wilhelm Clemens Lossen (1838-1906); he reacted tin and hydrochloric acid in the presence of ethyl nitrate.
 It was first prepared in pure form in 1891 by the Dutch chemist Lobry de Bruyn and by the French chemist Léon Maurice Crismer (1858-1944).
 The coordination complex ZnCl2(NH2OH)2 (zinc dichloride di(hydroxylamine)), known as Crismer's salt, releases hydroxylamine upon heating.